Innovation Studies

 Rens L.J.
 Vandeberg and Ellen H.M.
 Moors

-emerging patterns.
+discuss emerging patterns.
 Possible implications for technology policy and innovation

 management are also drawn.